-- ► Always be used as a last resort - > Be applied using the minimum amount of force and for the minimum amount of time possible - > Be used in a way that maintains the safety and dignity of all concerned - ➤ Never be used as a form of punishment
+☐ Be applied using the minimum amount of force and for the minimum amount of time possible

-Be recorded and reported to parents (see appendix 3 for a behaviour log)

-When considering using reasonable force, staff should, in considering the risks, carefully recognise any specific vulnerabilities of the pupil, including SEND, mental health needs or medical conditions.

-7.6 Confiscation, searches, screening

-Searching, screening and confiscation is conducted in line with the DfE's latest guidance on searching, screening and confiscation.

-Confiscation

-Any prohibited items (listed in section 3) found in a pupil's possession as a result of a search will be confiscated.
-These items will not be returned to the pupil.

-We will also confiscate any item that is harmful or detrimental to school discipline.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.

-Searching a pupil

-Searches will only be carried out by a member of staff who has been authorised to do so by the headteacher, or by the headteacher themselves.

-Subject to the exception below, the authorised member of staff carrying out the search will be of the same sex as the pupil, and there will be another member of staff present as a witness to the search.

-An authorised member of staff of a different sex to the pupil can carry out a search without another member of staff as a witness if:

-- The authorised member of staff carrying out the search reasonably believes there is risk that serious harm will be caused to a person if the search is not carried out as a matter of urgency; and - ➤ In the time available, it is not reasonably practicable for the search to be carried out by a member of staff who is the same sex as the pupil; or - > It is not reasonably practicable for the search to be carried out in the presence of another member of staff

-When an authorised member of staff conducts a search without a witness they should immediately report this to another member of staff, and ensure a written record of the search is kept.

-If the authorised member of staff considers a search to be necessary, but is not required urgently, they will seek the advice of the headteacher, designated safeguarding lead (or deputy) or pastoral member of staff who may have more information about the pupil.
-During this time the pupil will be supervised and kept away from other pupils.
+$\hfill \Box$ Be used in a way that maintains the safety and dignity of all concerned □ Never be used as a form of punishment ☐ Be recorded and reported to parents (see appendix 3 for a behaviour log) When considering using reasonable force, staff should, in considering the risks, carefully re specific vulnerabilities of the student, including SEND, mental health needs or medical cond 7.6 Confiscation, searches, screening Searching, screening and confiscation is conducted in line with the DfE's latest guidance or screening and confiscation . ı searching, Confiscation Any prohibited items (listed in section 3) found in a student's possession as a result of a seconfiscated.
+These items will not be returned to the student. arch will be We will also confiscate any item that is harmful or detrimental to school discipline.
+These ite returned to students after discussion with senior leaders and parents, if appropriate. ems will be Searching a student Searches will only be carried out by a member of staff who has been authorised to do so by or by the headteacher themselves. the headteacher, Subject to the exception below, the authorised member of staff carrying out the search will tas the student, and there will be another member of staff present as a witness to the search An authorised member of staff of the same sex to the student can carry out a search without of staff as a witness if: ut another member ☐ The authorised member of staff carrying out the search reasonably believes there is risl will be caused to a person if the search is not carried out as a matter of urgency; and k that serious harm \Box In the time available, it is not reasonably practicable for the search to be carried out by who is the same sex as the student; or a member of staff $\hfill \square$ It is not reasonably practicable for the search to be carried out in the presence of another er member of staff When an authorised member of staff conducts a search without a witness they should imme to another member of staff, and ensure a written record of the search is kept. ediately report this If the authorised member of staff considers a search to be necessary, but is not required urg seek the advice of the headteacher, designated safeguarding lead (or deputy) or pastoral may have more information about the student.
+During this time the student will be supervise nember of staff who

-A search can be carried out if the authorised member of staff has reasonable grounds for suspecting that the pupil is in possession of a prohibited item or any item identified in the school rules for which a search can be made, or if the pupil has agreed.
+A search can be carried out if the authorised member of staff has reasonable grounds for suspecting that the student is in possession of a prohibited item or any item identified in the school rules for which a search can be made, or if the student has agreed.

 An appropriate location for the search will be found.
-Where possible, this will be away from other pupils.
-The search will only take place on the school premises or where the member of staff has lawful control or charge of the pupil, for example on a school trip.
+Where possible, this will be away from other students.
+The search will only take place on the school premises or where the member of staff has lawful control or charge of the student, for example on a school trip.